 8. Add Eggshells and Coffee Grounds to Your Garden to Enrich the Soil

 Eggshells and coffee grounds are great additions to your garden as they serve as fertilizer for the soil.
 Eggshells add calcium to the soil, while coffee grounds add nitrogen to the soil.
-You can learn more about how to add them to your garden though Hunker’s guide.
+Learn more about how to add them to your garden.

 Header image courtesy of Tarik Kizilkaya / Getty Images